 Constipation may not necessarily cause acne.
-But if it does, that means your liver has been severely overloaded.
+But if it does cause acne, that means your liver has been severely overloaded.

 There’s an intimate association between liver and acne.
 Let me explain.

 Our liver takes charge of more than 400 tasks every day.
 Removing toxins is one of its tasks.
 A crucial one.

 When toxic waste gets trapped in your bowels for long hours, toxins from the fecal matter will get resorbed into your body.
-This adds to the toxic load your liver has to handle besides the toxic intake from consumption of meat, processed food and unsaturated oils, plus inhaling of polluted air.
+This adds to the toxic load your liver has to handle besides the toxic intake from consumption of meat, refined food and unsaturated oils, plus inhaling of polluted air.

 One of the liver functions is also to deactivate androgens, the hormones that stimulate sebaceous glands to secrete sebum (skin oil).

-When too much toxins weigh your liver down, this would affect your liver’s ability to deactivate the androgens in time, causing an over-stimulation of sebaceous glands and thus, excessive production of sebum.
+When too much toxins weigh your liver down, this would affect your liver’s ability to deactivate the androgens in time.
+This then leads to an over-stimulation of sebaceous glands and thus, excessive production of sebum.

 An oily skin is relatively more acne-prone, right?

 That’s because excessive sebum can trigger hyper-proliferation of dead skin cells.
 This increases the odds of clogged pores, which can progress to an acne flare (especially on your face) as sebum keeps secreting nonstop.

-So, to treat acne caused by constipation, you must first deal with constipation by getting your bowels to move more regularly.
-Once your bowel movements become normal, your liver will have less toxins to deal with and it will be able to timely stop the excessive secretion of skin oil, making your skin less acne-prone.
+So, to treat acne caused by constipation, you must first get your bowels to move more regularly.
+Once your bowel movements become normal, your liver will have less toxins to deal with.
+And it’ll be able to timely stop the excessive secretion of skin oil, making your skin less acne-prone.

-If you’ve tried eating more fiber-rich food, drinking plenty of water, working out a lot, practicing yoga to relieve stress, and even with the use of laxatives to help improve your bowel movement but nothing seems to work, then try consuming coconut oil.
+If you’ve tried eating more fiber-rich food, drinking plenty of water, working out a lot, practising yoga to relieve stress, and even with the use of laxatives to help improve your bowel movement but nothing seems to work, then try consuming coconut oil.

 Upon digestion, coconut oil will stimulate your intestinal muscles to contract, causing an increase in bowel motility.
 Of course, the more coconut oil you consume, the stronger the bowel stimulation.